pybamm-team/PyBaMM/docs/source/user_guide/installation/GNU-linux.rst

       apt install libopenblas-dev
       pybamm_install_odes

-   The ``pybamm_install_odes`` command, installed with PyBaMM, automatically downloads and installs the SUNDIALS library on your system (under ``~/.local``), before installing ``scikits.odes``.
+   system (under ``~/.local``), before installing ``scikits.odes``.
 (Alternatively, one can install SUNDIALS without this script and run ``pip install pybamm[odes]`` to install ``pybamm`` with ``scikits.odes``.)

 .. tab:: macOS